 I’m sure that college redrew the lines of my own life largely because of how it disrupted me, intellectually, psychologically, and physically.
 When my eighteenth summer ended, I packed up my underwear, tennis racket, and paperback thesaurus, and headed off to a new life.
 The ostensible locus of the move was, of course, books and classes, and many of my courses were excellent, but it was being uprooted and tenuously replanted that rocked my world.
 If, instead, I had taken Intermediate French at my hometown community college, would I have become friends with a biracial Algerian?
 And what if I’d taken the class online instead, from the privacy of my suburban Midwestern home?
 Though I did not, as it happened, study French for long, my love of language and my cultural curiosity took deep root in my college years.

-Of course, online classes are so wildly popular precisely because they fit within students’ existing lives and habits.
+Of course, even before the pandemic, online classes became so wildly popular precisely because they fit within students’ existing lives and habits.
 And this creates access for critical populations, employed parents, those charged with elder care, hungry minds in prisons or on military bases.
 On the other hand, this seamless fit into students’ lives softens education’s potential to shake things up, to provide students not merely with credits or certificates, but to crack open their very worldview.
 In this respect, then, online ed skews conservative, which is, perhaps why so many political conservatives are enamored of it.
 After all, how often does an online class result in Junior hanging out with her new hippie friends on the quad?
 Instead, she may well remain plugged into a full-time job, tapping out online discussion posts in hermetic isolation.
 She “makes time” for the class as best she can, squeezing it into the few remaining nooks and crannies of an already structured life.
 How will the momentum of the Black Lives Matter movement be impacted by an upcoming school year that is all, or mostly, online?

 Obviously, the right online course at the right time can point a student in a new direction.
 But I think online classes are more likely to really matter if we actively cultivate their disruptive potential in some ways even as we dutifully supply convenience in others.
 For example, why not foreground the advantages and disadvantages of online ed in our syllabi, early lectures, discussions, or other material?
 What if we help students ponder the price they may be paying for convenient learning and in very particular terms with respect to this precious moment of social upheaval?
 This will be anathema in institutions that are defensive about the legitimacy of online ed, but if we are confident in its value, and confident in young peoples’ passion for social justice, as I am, then we can be forthright about its weaknesses.

 And what if we also refuse to make classes too convenient?
-One of my new students shared her decision to take all online classes this term because she knew she would be on the road for several weeks.
+One of my new students shared her decision to take all online classes this term because she knew she would be out camping for several weeks.
 I explained that, while my class is asynchronous, it is not self-paced.
 It is, rather, “a loosely choreographed group experience,” not so very different from a face-to-face class in terms of its requirement for consistent “attendance.”
 In short, I resisted her assumption that online education is meant to be squeezed into one’s schedule as an elective afterthought.
 Even asynchronous online classes, which are generally preferable for lots of reasons, can require students to commit to a consistent learning practice, rather than become tempted by a more binge approach.

-Like many contemporary college students — especially those with demanding work lives — she saw education as a discrete experience to be molded around her existing life rather than as a journey meant to upend it.
+Like many contemporary college students — especially those with demanding work lives — some see education as a discrete experience to be molded around an existing life rather than as a journey meant to upend it.
 For lots of good and bad reasons, college classes are often seen as a mere credential, or as a luxury, to be pursued in one’s leisure.
-My student’s pushback helped me articulate how and why I value shared group learning.
+My student’s pushback about regular group deadlines helped me articulate how and why I value shared group learning.
 For example, in discussions, students must grapple with the same issues at a similar place in their developing intellectual arc.
 And my many communications with students as a single group reinforces the notion that we are connected and accountable to real others, helping to create a subtle sense of community so necessary in these times of social distancing.